benibus/temu/README.md

 Currently, only X11 is supported but it appears to run fine under XWayland as well.
 That being said, a proper native Wayland backend will be implemented at some point.

+Note that you may encounter problems running this in a 3D-accelerated virtual environment due to limited driver support for OpenGL (irrespective of your hardware).
+This will be fixed in the future.

 ## Dependencies

 - [GCC], [Clang], or any C compiler with C11 support